pantor/griffig/README.md

 <div align="center">
   <h1 align="center">Griffig</h1>
   <h3 align="center">
-    7 DoF Robotic Grasping on PointClouds - Learned from Imitation and Self-Supervision.
+    Robotic Grasping Learned from Imitation and Self-Supervision.
   </h3>
 </div>

-Griffig is a library for 6D-grasping on pointclouds.
-Learned from Imitation and Self-Supervision.
+Griffig is a library for 6D-grasping on pointclouds, learned from large-scale imitation and self-supervision.
 Mostly trained in (and for) a bin picking scenario.
 It is very fast (< 50ms) for typical calculations and robust with grasp rates as high as 95% in complex but trained bin picking scenarios.
 Paper.

 ## Installation